The Web3 Stack

 Web3 wallets are instrumental in facilitating user interactions with the decentralized web.
 These digital wallets store private keys, which grant access to users' blockchain assets and enable seamless engagement with dApps.
 Web3 wallets come in various forms, ranging from software wallets like MetaMask to hardware wallets like Ledger.

 There are additional components, for example, interoperability, layer2s and naming protocols, but they won't be discussed here.

-The logic that runs these applications is embedded in smart contracts which define how the decentralised applications (DApps) themselves run.
-Wallet technologies may also be used by users to interact with the DApps depending on their specific use case.They may also make use of decentralised storage technologies to store data off-chain in a decentralised manner.
+The logic that runs these applications is embedded in smart contracts which define how the decentralized applications (DApps) themselves run.
+Wallet technologies may also be used by users to interact with the DApps depending on their specific use case.They may also make use of decentralized storage technologies to store data off-chain in a decentralized manner.

 After this point, the foundation stack ends and more traditional web technologies come into play, as an integration layer is required to bridge DApps to users or other services.
 This is where front-end integration libraries such Hardhat or Truffle come in, or back-end libraries such as our very own Web3j library.

-Their areas of focus include decentralised services for:
+Their areas of focus include decentralized services for:

 - APIs (The Graph)

 - Permanent storage of data and serverless applications (Arweave)